Nebulanomi/05.Azure_Networking_Exercises/README.md

     1. Checked connectivity between vNETs ("Hub" & "Vnet1").
     2. Copied the public IPs of the VMs in the "Hub" vNET & "Mgmt" subnet.
     3. Connected to the "Mgmt" VM with SSH.
-    4. Pinged the private IP of the VM in the "Hub" vNET.
+    4. Pinged the private IP of the VM in the "Hub" vNET and verified that it didnt succeed.
-    5. Pings didn't succeed.
-    6. Created a Peer vNET in "Vnet1" (It automatically creates one on the remote vNET).
+    5. Created a Peer vNET in "Vnet1" (It automatically creates one on the remote vNET).
-    7. Allowed access and traffic forwarding between vNETs.
+    6. Allowed access and traffic forwarding between vNETs.
         Note: Traffic forwarding only works if there is a Firewall or NVA on the Hub.

-    8. Verified the "Effective Routes" on the NIC of each VM for "Peered vNET".
+    7. Verified the "Effective Routes" on the NIC of each VM for "Peered vNET".
-    9. Accessed the "Mgmt" VM with its public IP and pinged the "Hub" VM's private IP.
+    8. Accessed the "Mgmt" VM with its public IP and pinged the "Hub" VM's private IP.
         Note: The "AllowVnetInBound" is what allows communication between resources in connected vNETs.
         Note: If a new rule is created that disables that, we won't be able to ping.